 - 3 tablespoons chopped fresh cilantro leaves (optional)

-- 1. Put the turkey cutlets in a bowl, add the marinade, toss lightly to coat, and let sit 30 minutes or longer in the refrigerator.
+- 1. Combine the fish sauce, white wine, lemon zest and garlic in a bowl.
+Place the turkey cutlets into the marinade and toss lightly to coat, cover and let sit 30 minutes or longer in the refrigerator.

-- 3. In a blender, or a food processor fitted with a steel blade, purée the saté sauce ingredients until smooth.
+- 2. In a blender, or a food processor fitted with a steel blade, purée the peanut butter, coconut milk, fish sauce, ginger, brown sugar, soy sauce and chile flakes until smooth.
 Pour into a serving container and set aside.

 Turkey Saté with Spicy Peanut Sauce Recipe © 2005 Nina Simonds.
 All rights reserved.